PUBLIC COURSES

 3-hour training by Declan Flood on Zoom for Credit Controllers and Credit Managers who take their roles seriously.

-To be held from 9.30am to 12.30pm on Wednesday June 12th 2024.
+To be held from 9.30am to 12.30pm on Wednesday 9th of September 2026.

 This will be an interactive session with participants encouraged to submit their questions in advance to make sure they are answered on the day, with the more complex issues dealt on a one to one basis before or after the training.